 The impact of free Wi-Fi

 "The free Wi-Fi connection at The Foxton Centre, Preston, means that the homeless community and other vulnerable groups can access essential services on the internet," said centre manager Lara Budd.
-"The level of service we received from 6G Internet at the centre was excellent and installation was very straightforward."
+"The level of service we received from 6Gi at the centre was excellent and installation was very straightforward."

 It’s only the beginning...

-"The Internet for everyone campaign is our commitment to local communities.
+"The Internet for Everyone campaign is our commitment to local communities.
 We’ll continue to give away a large portion of our network to ensure that nobody gets left behind."
-Phil Walker, Director of 6G Internet.
+Phil Walker, Director of 6Gi Internet.